orstavik/JoiComponents/book/chapter5/Pattern1_this_style_is_not_my_style.md

 we will have little reason to worry about the management of the text and background color.

 Funny point, me being defensive about the flag.

+### Drawback of this.style in web components
+If you use this.style to set the style in web components, you will:
+* overwrite the style of the user when you reconnect your element.
+Therefore, it is better to use a custom style tag inside the element.
+This makes the "default" style of the web component overwriteable by specific style tags associated with the element in its context of use.

 ### Extending the example.
 ### adding sound on :hover